AndersDeath/diary2/000-current.md

 # 25 June - Sunday - Yerevan - 269 day of immigration

 We walked a lot today.
+The weather was very hot.